Engineering blog

 A good contractor or designer will provide you with elevation plans if they are required.
 However, if they are not provided, we encourage you to ask about architectural elevation drawings, so that it is clear what your finished structure will look like.

-Elevation views can be both exterior, such as a of building facade, or interior, such as of a wall in a bathroom.
-The drawings are shown as a flat plane, but line weights and shading can indicate depth, if appropriate.
+Elevation views can be exterior, such as a building facade, or interior, like a bathroom wall.
+The drawings are shown as a flat plane, but line weights and shading can indicate depth if appropriate.

 Typically, exterior elevations will be of the same scale as the corresponding floor plan.
 Conversely, interior elevations, which are generally more detailed, might be of a bigger scale.